 How hard is it to fine-tune an open source model?

 Fine-tuning has become meaningfully easier thanks to LoRA and QLoRA, which let you train adapter weights on a frozen base model using consumer-grade hardware.
-A practical fine-tuning run — adapting Mistral 7B to your company's writing style or a specific domain — takes a few hours on a single GPU using Hugging Face TRL or Unsloth.
+Adapting Mistral 7B to your company's writing style or a specific domain takes a few hours on a single GPU using Hugging Face TRL or Unsloth.
 The harder part is data preparation: curating 500–5,000 high-quality instruction-response pairs.
-If your training data is poor, the fine-tuned model will be worse than the base.
+Poor training data produces a fine-tuned model worse than the base.
 Data quality is the bottleneck, not compute.

 Sources: World Economic Forum Future of Jobs Report 2025, AI.gov — National AI Initiative, McKinsey State of AI 2025